Feeling at home or feeling that one has found its sanctuary in its home is a wonderful (and much-needed) feeling.

 Tools I Use

-Write down any keywords that pops in to your head when you are visualizing your peaceful home.
+Write down any keywords that pop into your head when you are visualizing your peaceful home.

-After this, look after inspiration photos that translates this vision to you and create a mood board.
+After this, look after inspiration photos or dive into our best interior design books that can help you to translate this vision to you and create a mood board.

 How can this be translated in to your space?

-- Certain colors, materials and patterns all transmits a certain type of feeling
+- Certain colors, materials, and patterns all transmit a certain type of feeling

-- Display objects that reminds you of this safe feeling
+- Display objects that remind you of this safe feeling

 - Think of your space planning and the way you use light and air